Robbie English, Broker and REALTOR

 Title Insurance in Texas

-1. The title policy protects your ownership—but only if you know what’s in it.
+1. The title policy protects your ownership, but only if you know what’s in it.

+Schedule A is the blueprint — factual and straightforward, but don’t skim it.
 This schedule outlines the basic structure of your policy.
-It spells out:
+It identifies:

 • Who’s insured (usually the buyer or lender)